-Join us for a discussion about saving, preserving, and re-using buildings with Kava Massih and Larry Strain.
+A discussion on saving, preserving, and re-using buildings with Kava Massih, Eddie Hall, and Larry Strain.

 About Your Panelists

 Since founding Kava Massih Architects in 1996, Kava has guided its steady growth, built its strong reputation, and garnered the respect of many repeat clients.
 Kava’s philosophy is to approach each project without preconceived ideas in order to find the best design solution for that project.
 His environmentalist views and dedication to public service are also reflected in the values of the firm.
 Through his service as a member of the Emeryville Planning Commission, he brings an in-depth understanding of how cities approach the planning and approval process.

 Eddie Hall, AIA is A Project Architect at MBH Architects, a multi-disciplinary firm headquartered in the East Bay.
 He joined the firm in 2010, bringing a history of hands-on construction experience paired with enthusiasm for design and craftsmanship, emerging material technologies, and digital design practices.
 As a member of MBH’s Urban Studio, Eddie leads some of the firm’s most complex and challenging projects including the complete renovation of the historic Uptown Station / H.C.
 Capwell’s Department Store in downtown Oakland, now a tech company headquarters with ground floor retail and public amenity space.